 Many of the specialty’s leading surgeons have been involved in shaping the COEMIG program.
 The AAGL’s Board of Trustees has worked to ensure the COEMIG program supports the society’s mission and is mutually beneficial to minimally invasive gynecology patients and providers.

 Truly excellent patient care is the result of both the individual surgeon and the facility at which the surgery is performed.
 The COEMIG designation is therefore awarded to a facility and its associated surgeons who have successfully completed the designation process, which enables patients to distinguish providers who have met the requirements for delivering high-quality perioperative patient care from those who have not.

 The COEMIG program’s objective requirements recognize the important role that surgeons, their multispecialty teams and facility administration play in delivering high-quality perioperative care.
 A commitment to excellence necessitates that the requirements be comprehensive, research-based and verified through a rigorous site inspection and review process.

-Applying to become a Center of Excellence is quick and easy.
+Applying for Center of Excellence designation is quick and easy.
 It only takes a few minutes to register for the COEMIG program (https://excellence NULL.surgicalreview NULL.org/Register/AAGL).
 Following registration, you can start your application.

-If you have any questions about the COEMIG program, SRC Support representatives are available Monday-Friday from 8:30 am-5:30 pm Eastern time at 1.919.981.4460 or via email at email@example.com (coemigsupport null@null surgicalreview NULL.org).
+If you have any questions about the COEMIG program, SRC Support representatives are available Monday-Friday from 8:30 am-5:30 pm Eastern time at 1.919.981.4460 or email@example.com (srcsupport null@null surgicalreview NULL.org).
 You can also submit a support request online by visiting www.surgicalreview.org/coemig/support.